brandur/sorg/content/passages/001-portland.md

 failures for C extensions like in Ruby and Python.
 Lastly, the language's stability is amazing.
 I'd bet that this project will still compile on the contemporary Go compiler of ten years from now.
-I don't know what the best modern tech stack is, but Go's is one of the good ones.

-With the [recent release of Go 1.9][go19], it's as good of a time as ever to look into it.
+I don't know what the best modern tech stack is, but Go's is one of the good ones, and with the [recent release of Go 1.9][go19], it's as good of a time as ever to take a look at it.

 ## On cryptocurrency (#cryptocurrency)